should you set up your home gym in your garage? here's what you need to know

 Yes, sadly, I did.
 I’m afraid of heights and by the time I got to the ledge of King of the Swingers (you jump off a platform and grab a trapeze bar that swings you to ring a bell and drop down into a pit) I completely chickened out.

-Believe it or not I skipped King of the Swingers AGAIN.
+Believe it or not I skipped King of the Swingers AGAIN at our second Tough Mudder.
 I suck.
 Why am I scared of heights??
 I’m determined to do this thing eventually…

 Trying to decide how to train for this thing?
 I can help you with that!

 Please share my post with your fellow Tough Mudders!
-Thank you!
+Thanks!